-An Azure API Management is used to provide a central interface to create, provision, and manage ICB IIoT platform APIs.
+Azure API Management is used to provide a central interface to create, provision, and manage Upkip platform APIs.

 Azure API Management is a reliable, secure, and scalable way to publish, consume and manage APIs running on the Microsoft Azure platform.
 Azure API Management provides all essential tools required for an end-to-end management of APIs.
 It ensures optimal performance of the APIs, tracks and enforces usage, authentication, and more.